-- Transcript: This GPA calculation is typically used for CASs that do not collect coursework.
-Instead, the Verification team will enter the applicant's GPA based upon the official transcripts received.
+- Transcript: this GPA calculation is typically used for CASs that do not collect coursework.
+Instead, the Verification team enters the applicant's GPA based upon the official transcripts received.

 *If the CAS does not require any transcript entry, then this GPA is not available.

 Academic Update gives applicants the opportunity to update in-progress coursework grades and add new coursework after submitting their application.
-This is an optional service; contact your Account Manager to learn if your CAS offers Academic Update.
+This is an optional service; contact a member of your account team to learn if your CAS offers Academic Update.

 If your CAS offers Academic Update, they will decide when it will be available during the cycle.
 Each CAS also determines if applicants will have their Academic Update coursework verified.
-If the updated coursework is verified, then applicants will move into an Academic Update application status in WebAdMIT, and will need to submit updated, official transcripts to the CAS.
+If the updated coursework is verified, then applicants will move into an Academic Update application status in WebAdMIT and must submit updated, official transcripts to the CAS.
 CAS-calculated GPAs will be updated once an applicant is in the Academic Update Verified status.

 Academic Update statuses include: